RiverLIFE

 Protecting stone crayfish and restoring river continuity in Bulgaria

 A central element of the project is identifying and removing obsolete barriers such as abandoned weirs, ramps, and culverts that disrupt river connectivity and restrict crayfish movement.
+The project plans to remove 30 barriers along the Tundzha and Stryama river basins, Bulgaria.
 The BRF leads the barrier mapping and assessment using the Barrier Tracker app to prioritize effective and cost-efficient removals.
-These efforts aim to restore over 80 km of river continuity, improving habitats and enabling natural crayfish migration.
+These efforts aim to restore over 83 km of river continuity, improving habitats and enabling natural crayfish migration.

 In addition to barrier removal, RiverLIFE restores riparian zones to improve lateral habitat quality and supports population recovery through captive breeding and restocking of at least 500 juvenile crayfish.
 The project combines advanced monitoring techniques, including environmental DNA (eDNA) surveys and innovative visual tools to engage stakeholders and enhance public understanding.
 By combining habitat restoration, barrier mitigation, and community involvement, RiverLIFE works to reverse declines in stone crayfish populations and foster resilient, thriving river ecosystems.